 You might be wondering what on earth does that mean.
 Well, you’d be right to think that, but in Vietnam, a second stash can save you a lot of cash!

-The police in Vietnam have a tendency to pull bikes over for no reason what so ever and demand 5,000,000VND.
+The police in Vietnam (check out our guide for more info) have a tendency to pull bikes over for no reason what so ever and demand 5,000,000VND.
 Or even more, if there’s a holiday like TET coming up.

 Often they will claim you are doing over the speed limit or you are in the wrong lane (you most probably aren’t).
 They will ask you to empty your purse/wallet and your pockets and cough up whatever cash you have on you.

 This is where the second stash comes in.
 Only carry a small amount of cash for food and petrol in your pocket.
 Around 300,000VND should do it.